ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

 *Note: `ORKOrderedTask` assumes that you will always present all the questions, and will never decide what question to show based on previous answers.
-To introduce conditional logic, you must need to either subclass `ORKOrderedTask` or implement the `ORKTask` protocol yourself.*
+To introduce conditional logic, you must either subclass `ORKOrderedTask` or implement the `ORKTask` protocol yourself.*

 ##3.
 Collect Results<a name="results"></a>